Josmithr/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 import { ISharedObject } from '@fluidframework/shared-object-base';
 import { ISharedObjectEvents } from '@fluidframework/shared-object-base';
 import { ISignalMessage } from '@fluidframework/protocol-definitions';
+import { ISnapshotTree } from '@fluidframework/protocol-definitions';
+import { ISummaryContent } from '@fluidframework/protocol-definitions';
+import { ISummaryHandle } from '@fluidframework/protocol-definitions';
+import { ISummaryTree } from '@fluidframework/protocol-definitions';
 import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
+import { ITelemetryBaseLogger } from '@fluidframework/core-interfaces';
 import { ITelemetryContext } from '@fluidframework/runtime-definitions';
 import { ITokenClaims } from '@fluidframework/protocol-definitions';
+import { IVersion } from '@fluidframework/protocol-definitions';
 import { LocalReferencePosition } from '@fluidframework/merge-tree';
 import { Marker } from '@fluidframework/merge-tree';
 import { MergeTreeDeltaOperationType } from '@fluidframework/merge-tree';
 import { MergeTreeDeltaOperationTypes } from '@fluidframework/merge-tree';
 import { MergeTreeMaintenanceType } from '@fluidframework/merge-tree';
 import { MergeTreeRevertibleDriver } from '@fluidframework/merge-tree';
+import { MessageType } from '@fluidframework/protocol-definitions';
 import { PropertiesManager } from '@fluidframework/merge-tree';
 import { PropertySet } from '@fluidframework/merge-tree';
 import { RangeStackMap } from '@fluidframework/merge-tree';